Menu

 A

 You can cancel a power of attorney at any time as long as you continue to have capacity.
 You can cancel it by giving written notice to the attorney.
-All organizations and companies dealing with the attorney should be notified in writing that the power of attorney has been cancelled.
+All organizations dealing with the attorney should be notified in writing that it has been cancelled.

 Q

 I gave my niece a power of attorney.
-She just passed away and in her Will she has named her husband as her Executor.
+She just passed away and in her Will she has named her husband as her executor.
 How does this affect my power of attorney?

 A